Walstadt-Light national football team

 Flag

-Walstadt-Light used the following flag during the entirety of its FMF affiliation:
+Walstadt-Light has used the following flag during both of its FMF affiliations: